turbo-src/turbosrc-service/README.md

 2. Fix tar command for reproducibility.

-3. On the server, map github HEAD and issue_id with sha256.
+3. On the server, map github HEAD and defaultHash with sha256.

 4. Use only sha256 in contract layer logic.